Mephi78/obsidian-help-de/de/Obsidian Sync/Status-Symbole und Benachrichtigungen.md

 These are common day-to-day messages you might encounter.

 **Connecting to server**
-Obsidian is trying to connect to your remote vault's [[Obsidian Sync/Security and privacy#Where can I find my current Sync server and where is it hosted?|Sync server]].
+Obsidian is trying to connect to your remote vault's [[Obsidian Sync/Sicherheit und Datenschutz#Where can I find my current Sync server and where is it hosted?|Sync server]].

 **Connected to server.
 Detecting changes...**
 Obsidian has established a connection and is comparing the local vault with the remote vault to determine if changes are needed.